jbx-protocol/juice-docs-v2/blog/2022-06-14-juicebox-in-the-words-of-sage.md

 ### Awesome.
 What’s something you’re looking forward to?

+Oh man, well one huge thing is that we’re working on the Bannyverse and that everyone at Wagmi is killing it!
+Burtula is making super sick backgrounds and animations.
+You’re writing amazing backstories for all the bannies!
+Tank and Natasha are building and making the site awesome!
+And Mieos is doing a killer job directing everything!
+I can’t wait to launch the site and for everyone to meet and make all the hilarious bannies we’ve got in store!

-One thing, maybe when gas prices go down, is that my boyfriend and I are planning to take our van out to do a tour and go see some friends in Utah and Idaho and Oregon, and do a dirtbiking trip.
+Another thing on a IRL level, maybe when gas prices go down, is that my boyfriend and I are planning to take our van out to do a tour and go see some friends in Utah and Idaho and Oregon, and do a dirtbiking trip.
 It’ll probably go for like a month, but we have some work to do on the van first.
 The best thing about working for JB is that I can do these things because I work remotely.